 Since each Run contains a list of Model and Sim configurations for a single Sample (note: n_sims/ are created for all combinations of Model and Sim for the Sample in a Run), ModelWrapper iterates over Model configurations (e.g., different cuff electrodes or material assignments) to define the FEM geometry, mesh, assign boundary conditions and physics, and solve.
 The resulting FEM potentials are obtained for 1 mA applied to one of the electrode contacts while the electric potential on the other contacts is floating (i.e., condition of continuity); this is repeated for each contact to define the "bases" of the solution space [Pelot et al., 2018].
-For each Sim, the program then creates a superposition of the "bases" for extracellular potentials at the coordinates defined in fibersets/ and ss_coords/ (i.e., the coordinates along the length of the nerve used to "super-sample" potentials for later creating potentials/ without the need for COMSOL).
-We wrote the code such that the program will continue with creating potentials/, ss_bases/ (i.e., the potentials along the length of the nerve corresponding 1:1 to the coordinates saved in ss_coords/, which are added together according to the contact weighting defined by "active_srcs" in Sim to create potentials/ for specific fiber models), and NEURON simulations for any remaining Model indices even if the processes for a single Model fails.
+For each Sim, the program then creates a superposition of the "bases" for extracellular potentials at the coordinates defined in fibersets/ and ss_coords/ (i.e., the coordinates along the length of the nerve used to "super-sample" potentials for later creating potentials/, ss_bases/ (i.e., the potentials along the length of the nerve corresponding 1:1 to the coordinates saved in ss_coords/, which are added together according to the contact weighting defined by "active_srcs" in Sim to create potentials/ for specific fiber models), and NEURON simulations for any remaining Model indices even if the processes for a single Model fails.
 For each Model, the program appends a Boolean to "models_exit_status" in Run (true if successful, false if not successful).